HugoBDesigner/obs-whiteboard/README.md

 - backspace: undo previous change
 - `c`: clear whiteboard (this cannot be undone)

-*Note*: For convenience purposes, when switching to the eraser, the eraser size is automatically set to a size bigger than the current brush.
+*Note*: For convenience, when switching to the eraser, the eraser size is automatically set to a size bigger than the current brush.

 ## Known issues